regmtait/HullArtCircle/08-join-us.md

 bannerpicsmall: header3-small.jpg
 ---

 If you are interested in the Hull Art Circle just turn up at [our studio](/contact/ 'Hull Art Circle Studio') with some drawing and painting materials and see whether our group suits you.
-There will be no initial fee to pay except the model fee.

-If you decide that this is for you, there will be a club subscription, but you would be excused that for your first visit.

 ## Subscription fees

-* The club subscription fee is £30 per year
+The club subscription fee is £60 per year.
+The first taster session for new members is free.

-* Exhibition-only membership is also available
+We ask members who attend sessions pay £3 towards the models.

+One off sessions is £5 plus the model.

+Exhibition fee is £15 for those who do not attend sessions, but wish to take part in our exhibitions.